 SD cards own a lock switch on their left-hand side that can be used to enable/disable write protection.
 If the switch is in the lower position, then the card is locked and write-protected.
 So, just slide the switch upward to unlock the card.
 If the problem still doesn't resolve, go to the next solution.

 Uncheck the Read-only Check box

 Right-click on the card and go to ‘Properties’, then change the permission for the SD card to Read & Write from Read-only.

 Possibilities are there that your SD card is virus-infected.
-So, scan your SD card by connecting it to PC and check if any type of harmful files available.
+So, scan your SD card by connecting it to your PC and check if any type of harmful files are available.
 Once scanning is completed, try to add files.
 If you can, then it’s well and good.
 If the SD card not storing any files, then continue reading.

-Step #4: Remove write protection using Diskpart or Command Line
+Remove Write Protection using Diskpart or Command Line

 To do this, here is the procedure

 - Attach your write-protected SD card to your computer at first

 - Go to the Command prompt, type diskpart, and press Enter

 - Type list disk and hit Enter.
 This will show you all the connected devices to your computer, like your internal hard drive, SD card, etc.

 - Type select disk <number of your disk>.
 For instance, select disk 1 for SD card.
 Be careful while entering the number; make sure you don’t end up making changes to the attributes of internal hard drive

-- Again at Command prompt, type attributes disk clear readonly and press Enter
+- Again at the Command prompt, type attributes disk clear readonly and press Enter

 - Now to terminate diskpart, type exit and press Enter